preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Settings
 *********
-These settings are available for this block:
+These settings are available for the block:

 .. image:: page-rollup-settings.png